 Scale-free properties describe the power relationship between slower and faster frequencies.
-As slower frequencies show stronger power than faster ones, the latter are temporally nested within the former-there is thus "temporal nestedness" that indexes a fractal organization between the different frequencies in the brain's spontaneous activity (He, 2011; He, 2014; Linkenkaer-Hansen et al., 2001; Palva et al., 2013).
-Both our past (Huang et al., 2016) and present results suggests that such temporal nestedness on the neuronal level is closely related to our self through Private self-consciousness.
+As slower frequencies show stronger power than faster ones, the latter are temporally nested within the former - there is thus 'temporal nestedness' that indexes a fractal organisation between the different frequencies in the brain's spontaneous activity [He, 2011; He, 2014; Linkenkaer-Hansen et al., 2001; Palva et al., 2013].
+Both our past [Huang et al., 2016] and present results suggests that such temporal nestedness on the neuronal level is closely related to our self through Private self-consciousness.
 This is further supported by the fact that the power of the single frequency ranges themselves did not predict Private self-consciousness.
-Hence, it is really the fractal organization, and thus temporal nestedness, that encodes Private self-consciousness.
+Hence, it is really the fractal organisation, and thus temporal nestedness, that encodes Private self-consciousness.

-Psychologically, our self-spans across different time ranges.
-Our self may exert impact on the level of seconds as, for instance, when impacting and modulating stimuli in terms of different degrees of selfrelatedness (Northoff et al., 2006; Sui et al., 2012; Sui et al., 2013; Sui & Humphreys, 2015).
-This amounts to what has been described as "synchronic self" (Northoff, 2016).
+Psychologically, our self spans across different time ranges.
+Our self may exert impact on the level of seconds as, for instance, when impacting and modulating stimuli in terms of different degrees of self-relatedness [Northoff et al., 2006; Sui et al., 2012; Sui et al., 2013; Sui and Humphreys, 2015].
+This amounts to what has been described as

+"synchronic self" [Northoff, 2016].
 At the same time, our self is also manifest in extremely long timescales and thus slower frequency ranges, as over days, weeks, and even years and decades.
-This thus reflects a "self-continuity" as "diachronic self" (Ersner-Hershfield, Tess Garton, et al., 2009; Ersner-Hershfield, Wimmer, & Knutson, 2009; Northoff, 2017) which, following our data, may be traced to the temporal nestedness between the different frequencies in the brain's spontaneous activity.
+This thus reflects a 'self-continuity' as 'diachronic self' [Ersner-Hershfield et al., 2009b; Ersner-Hershfield et al., 2009a; Northoff, 2017] which, following our data, may be traced to the temporal nestedness between the different frequencies in the brain's spontaneous activity.

-4.2 | "Temporal continuity" of spontaneous activity and self-consciousness
+"Temporal continuity" of spontaneous activity and self-consciousness